Slow or Gurgling Drains?

 During the post-war housing boom in the 1950’s and 1960’s, wood fibre sewer piping was treated with tar and used in millions of homes.

-These pipes were intended to last over 50 years, but they are failing at an alarming rate!
+These pipes were intended to last over 50 years and they are failing at an alarming rate!
+This type of sewer pipe is simply at the end of it’s life span.

 Flattening, becoming soggy and allowing tree roots to easily penetrate.
 This causes sewage backups and contaminated soil – two very costly repairs.